cloudblue/connect-eaas-core/docs/migration_guide.md

         pass
 ```

-So the name of the method that handle a given event is not enforced anymore by the event type.
+Therefore, in version 2, a name of a method that handles a given event is not enforced by an event type.

-In the following table you can see the event type to method name mapping:
+Use the following table to review event types and method names mapping:

 |Event type|Method name|
 |----------|-----------|